geudde/attic-chest/pages/13.reference/01.porden/docs.md

 form the supports of the mine, the effect, when lighted up, is so splendid as to realize the magic palaces of Arabian fiction.
 Eleven or twelve mines are now worked, and from 50,000 to 60,000 tons raised annually.
-The greatest part is exported to Ireland, the Baltic, and Prussia ; the remainder is manu- factured in Cheshire.
+The greatest part is exported to Ireland, the Baltic, and Prussia; the remainder is manu- factured in Cheshire.

 There are many other salt mines, in Spain and Portugal, in Transylvania,